 Steeped in history, and a hugely diverse cultural and geographical landscape, England has an enormous amount of world famous landmarks and beautiful cities to visit, many of which were once the homes of great historical figures!

 The capital city is one of the best places to start as there are plenty of international flights landing at the city’s various airports, and rail connections to continental Europe.
 London is full of well known and historical attractions and is also great stop for shoppers with impressive stores such as Harrods, and Selfridges as well as hundreds of shops selling traditional British souvenirs.
 There are also tons of less well known attractions and events which take place in the city’s calendar so don’t forget to consider what’s most important to you when you plan your trip – ask for advice if you need to!

-The great statue and work of modern art, The Angel of the North welcomes visitors to the region near Newcastle as the mighty Cathedral of the north, York Minster, towers over the ancient city of York, full of medieval buildings and streets crammed full of intriguing shops.
-The north of England also has some wonderful seaside towns with pretty harbours, and is the ancestral of home of numerous literary geniuses such as the Bronte family.
-In the north-west, the scenery of the Lake District also inspired writers such as William Wordsworth and Beatrix Potter, while the great barrier of Hadrian’s Wall to the north, marks the extent of the old Roman Empire and the gateway to modern Scotland!
+The Angel of the North welcomes visitors to the region and the mighty Cathedral of the north, York Minster, towers over the ancient city of York, full of medieval buildings and streets crammed full of intriguing shops.
+The north of England also has some wonderful seaside towns with pretty harbours, and is the ancestral of home of numerous literary geniuses.
+The scenery of the Lake District also inspired writers such as William Wordsworth and Beatrix Potter, while the great barrier of Hadrian’s Wall to the north, marks the extent of the old Roman Empire and the gateway to modern Scotland!